-In this tutorial, we will show you how to install and configuration WordPress on Ubuntu 16.04.
+In this tutorial, we will show you how to install and configure WordPress on Ubuntu 16.04.
 For those of you who didn’t know, WordPress is an online, open-source website creation tool written in PHP.
 But in non-geek speak, it’s probably the easiest and most powerful blogging and website content management system (or CMS) in existence today.

 This article assumes you have at least basic knowledge of Linux, know how to use the shell, and most importantly, you host your site on your own VPS.
 The installation is quite simple and assumes you are running in the root account, if not you may need to add ‘

 sudo‘ to the commands to get root privileges.
-I will show you through the step-by-step installation of WordPress content management systems on a Ubuntu 16.04 server.
+I will show you the step-by-step installation of WordPress content management systems on a Ubuntu 16.04 server.

 Install WordPress on Ubuntu 16.04

 Step 1.
 First, make sure that all your system packages are up-to-date by running the following

 Step 2.
 Install LAMP (Linux, Apache, MariaDB, PHP) server.